-SOBC – North Shore boasts over 200 volunteers but we can always use more!
+SOBC – North Shore boasts over 250 volunteers but we can always use more!
 Below is a list of volunteer positions that are currently available.
-Please contact our Volunteer Coordinator, Adele Shein, at Volunteering@sobcnorthshore.ca if you are interested in filling one of these vacancies.
+Please contact our Volunteer Coordinators, at Volunteering@sobcnorthshore.ca if you are interested in filling one of these vacancies.
 Help make a difference in the life of an athlete while making a difference in your own!

 ADMINISTRATIVE POSITIONS: